hepaccelerate/hepaccelerate/README.md

 pip install hepaccelerate
 ```

-You may also clone this library as a part of your project, in which case you will need:
+You may also clone this library as a part of your project, in which case you will need the following libraries:
  - `pip install uproot numba xxhash lz4`

 Optional libraries, which may be easier to install with conda:
  - `cupy` for GPU support
  - `cudatoolkit` for GPU support
- - `dask` for running the large-scale example
+ - `dask` for running the large-scale data analysis example
  - `xxhash` for LZ4 support

 ## Documentation